isomerpages/govtech-stp/_atp-vietnam/00a-atp-requirements-and-process.md

     <td style="font-size:16px;"><b>Non-Residential accommodation and individual room with attached toilet</b> </td>
     <td style="font-size:16px;">
      <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Book an accommodation in Singapore to serve out their isolation period for 1–2 days while waiting for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result1 (the accommodation2 must be non-residential and an individual room with an attached toilet); and</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Book an accommodation in Singapore to serve out their isolation period for 1–2 days while waiting for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result<sup>1</sup> (the accommodation must be non-residential and an individual room with an attached toilet); and</li>
      </ol>
+                <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.0;"><i>Note: Visitors may refer to the Singapore Hotel Association (SHA) <a href="https://www.sha.org.sg/">website</a> for a list of hotels currently accepting visitors travelling to Singapore under the Air Travel Pass.
+The list is non-exhaustive and visitors may book other available accommodations as long as these are non-residential and individual rooms with an attached toilet.</i></p>
     </td>
  </tr>
   <tr>
     <td style="font-size:16px;"><b>TraceTogether app</b> </td>
     <td style="font-size:16px;">
      <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Check that their mobile device is compatible<sup>3</sup> with the TraceTogether app, <a href="https://www.tracetogether.gov.sg">download</a> it on their mobile device<sup>4</sup>, and register their mobile number and personal details on the app.</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Check that their mobile device is compatible<sup>2</sup> with the TraceTogether app, <a href="https://www.tracetogether.gov.sg">download</a> it on their mobile device, and register their mobile number and profile on the app.</li>
      </ol>
+                <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.0;"><i>Note: The following groups are not required to download the TraceTogether app:</i><ol style="margin-top:0px; list-style-type: disc;">
+         <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.0;">Children aged 12 years old or younger in that calendar year and travelling with a parent or guardian</li>
+                 <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.0;">Those unable to use a mobile device due to a certified disability and/or special need</li>
+     </ol> </p>
     </td>
  </tr>
    <tr>
     <td style="font-size:16px;"><b>Registration and payment of on-arrival COVID-19 PCR test</b> </td>
     <td style="font-size:16px;">
      <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Visitors should also <a href="https://safetravel.changiairport.com/#/">register and make payment</a> for their on-arrival COVID-19 PCR test prior to departing for Singapore.</li>
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Visitors should also <a href="https://safetravel.changiairport.com/#/">register and make payment</a> for their on-arrival COVID-19 PCR test prior to departing for Singapore.<br/> <i>Note: Children aged 12 years old or younger in that calendar year are not required to undergo a COVID-19 PCR test at the airport upon arrival in Singapore.</i></li>
      </ol>
     </td>
  </tr>